 What’s the first thing you do when you get into the office?

-What sort of daily responsibilities does an associate or partner have in white collar crime law?
+What sort of daily responsibilities does an associate have in white collar crime law?
 How do these differ from a trainee?

 What sort of clients do you generally deal with on a day-to-day basis?

 My work is split between acting on behalf of companies and individuals.
 The individuals are most often senior executives of companies facing personal criminal liability for actions in the course of their employment.
 We engage early with the authorities but ultimately, if there is sufficient evidence available, it can result in fully defending proceedings in court.

 The company work usually involves investigations brought by government agencies such as the SFO, NCA or FCA for bribery, corruption or money laundering.
 This can be very intricate work, and keeping on top of the detail is hugely important.
 It requires the lawyer to become almost an expert in the area at issue.
 If you spend 18 months preparing to defend a commodities trader, you need to understand trading in great detail.
 It is incredibly interesting work and gives you viewpoints on life other people rarely see.

 Claire Donnelly is a trainee solicitor at Dechert, undertaking a seat in white collar crime.

 In just a few words, could you explain what exactly white collar crime law entails?

 White collar crime law is essentially financial crimes, and this includes bribery, fraud, corruption, insider trading, and money laundering.
 White collar crime lawyers will typically advise companies facing criminal investigations by government enforcement agencies such as the Serious Fraud Office, the Financial Conduct Authority or HMRC; defend senior executives of companies who face personal criminal liability for their role in white collar offences; and advise clients on their anti-corruption and compliance procedures.